Complexity one varieties are cluster type: Preliminaries

 \subsection{Cluster type pairs}

 In this subsection we define cluster type pairs and cluster type varieties.

-\begin{definition}[c.f. {\cite[Definition 2.26]{EFM24}}] {\em We say that a log Calabi--Yau pair $(X,B)$ is a \textit{cluster type pair} if there exists a toric log Calabi--Yau pair $(T,B_T)$ and a crepant birational map $(T,B_T)\dashrightarrow (X,B)$ extracting only log canonical places of $(X,B).$ We say that a variety $X$ is \textit{cluster type} if it admits a log Calabi--Yau pair $(X,B)$ of cluster type. } \end{definition} The following observation follows immediately from the definition. \begin{lemma} Let $(X',B')\dashrightarrow (X,B)$ be a crepant birational map between log Calabi--Yau pairs extracting only log canonical places of $(X,B).$ If $(X',B')$ is cluster type, then so is $(X,B).$ \end{lemma}
+\begin{definition}[c.f. {\cite[Definition 2.26]{EFM24}}] {\em We say that a log Calabi--Yau pair $(X,B)$ is a \textit{cluster type pair} if there exists a toric log Calabi--Yau pair $(T,B_T)$ and a crepant birational map $\phi\colon (T,B_T)\dashrightarrow (X,B)$ such that all $\phi$-exceptional divisors have coefficient one in $(T,B_T).$ We say that a variety $X$ is \textit{cluster type} if it admits a log Calabi--Yau pair $(X,B)$ of cluster type. } \end{definition}

+\begin{remark} We may think of a cluster type variety $X$ as a projective variety $X$ such that $X \setminus B$ is a cluster variety in the sense of Corti (see \cite{Cor23}, Definition 2) \end{remark} The following observation follows immediately from the definition. \begin{lemma} Let $(X',B')\dashrightarrow (X,B)$ be a crepant birational map between log Calabi--Yau pairs extracting only log canonical places of $(X,B).$ If $(X',B')$ is cluster type, then so is $(X,B).$ \end{lemma}